erbridge/supernova.pet/content/services/index.md

 ## Location

-I currently operate in **Dewsbury, Wakefield, and the surrounding areas**.
+I currently operate in **Dewsbury, Wakefield, Barnsley, and the surrounding areas**.

 I may be able to offer services outside of these areas, so [please get in touch]({{< relref "/contact" >}} "Contact me") to check my availability!